MENU

 Original Date: January 25, 2022

-Applicable to: Graduate Students in all Melbourne Campus Graduate Programs
+Applicable to: All Graduate Students enrolled in Melbourne Campus Graduate Programs

 Context:

-Academic Units at Florida Tech provide Graduate Assistantships to full-time, degree-seeking graduate students on a competitive basis.
-Graduate Student Assistants (GSAs) play an important role at Florida Tech and function both as graduate students and as professionals whose formal graduate studies are complemented through teaching, conducting research under the supervision of a faculty, and/or other tasks assigned by the employing Academic Unit.
+Academic Units at Florida Tech provide Graduate Student Assistantship opportunities to full-time, degree-seeking graduate students on a competitive basis.
+Graduate Student Assistants (GSAs) play an important role at Florida Tech and function both as graduate students and as professionals whose formal graduate studies are complemented through teaching, conducting research under the supervision of a faculty member, and/or other tasks assigned by the employing Academic Unit.

 The number of GSA positions available in an Academic Unit are determined by available funding from the University and external grant funding awarded to individual faculty members.